Addiction Recovery Options For Those Affected By Paralysis

 Rates Of Substance Abuse And Paralysis In The U.S.

-• Young adults who have co-occurring spina bifida and depression have a higher rate of alcohol use compared to their peers.
+• Young Adults With Spina Bifida: Young adults who have co-occurring spina bifida and depression show higher rates of alcohol use compared to their peers without these conditions.

 Addiction Treatment For People With Paralysis